By Angelina Thorne on May 5, 2020

 Digital, remote monitoring technology allows patients to be monitored by their care teams from the safety of their own homes, and care home residents to be appropriately assessed on a regular basis by their familiar carers.
 Digital solutions and video calls have enabled GPs to provide continuity of care while limiting how many patients they see in person during this pandemic.

-CliniTouch Vie enables remote monitoring for vulnerable people with long term conditions and those discharged early, from the safety of their home, helping care teams to prioritise those most in need through vital sign monitoring and AI assisted triage.
+CliniTouch Vie enables remote monitoring for vulnerable people with long term conditions and those discharged early, from the safety of their home, helping care teams to prioritise those most in need through vital sign monitoring.

 We are working with trusts, community teams, care homes and GPs to support patients as a result of the pandemic.
 Read more about our work with Trusts and Care Homes.